evennia/evennia/docs/source/Contribs/Contrib-Mapbuilder-Tutorial.md

     ```

 We will henceforth assume your game folder is name named `mygame` and that you haven't modified the
-default commands.
+dkefault commands.
 We will also not be using [Colors](../Concepts/Colors.md) for our map since they
 don't show in the documentation wiki.

 ## Planning the Map